dengitb/OPA-Policy-for-S3/README.md

 # Edge Cases and Logging/Monitoring

 # Edge Cases
     .
-Consider scenarios where the role might be missing or improperly formatted for example.
+Consider scenarios where the role might be improperly formatted.
     .
 Ensure the policy correctly handles case sensitivity (e.g., "st-access-role" vs "ST-ACCESS-ROLE").
     .
 Ensure the policy is not bypassed by role impersonation.
     .
 Address scenarios where the required role has been deleted or renamed in the IAM system.